 Beginning of the Test Rivalry: 1947 to the 1960s

-Read More: Delhi Capitals vs Gujarat Titans Timeline
+Read More: Delhi Capitals vs Gujarat Titans Timeline / 11 Jersey Number Vettori in Cricket – The Story of Daniel Vettori’s Shirt No. 11

 Australia’s Ascendance & India Stumbles: Late 1960s to Early 1980s